merlinepedra25/AutoPWN-Suite-1/index.md

 - [x] Noise mode.
 (Does nothing but creating a lot of noise)
 - [x] `.deb` package for Debian based systems like Kali Linux and Parrot Security.
 - [x] Argument for passing custom nmap flags.
+- [x] Config file argument to specify configurations in a seperate config file.
 - [ ] Function to automatically download exploit related to vulnerability.
 - [ ] Arch Linux package for Arch based systems like BlackArch and ArchAttack.
 - [ ] Seperate script for checking local privilege escalation vulnerabilities.